e0gen/ServiceMonitor/README.md

 # ServiceMonitor

-Web service perform periodical check accessibility of all necessary http services and it collect and provide statistics about monitored services.
+Microservice perform periodical check accessibility of all necessary http services and it collect and provide statistics about monitored services.

 # Home page